Subramania Bharati: Legacy

 The last years of his life were spent in a house in Thiruvallikeni in Chennai.
-The house was bought and renovated by the Government of Tamil Nadu in 1993 and named "Bharathi Illam" (Home of Bharathi).
+The house was bought and renovated by the Government of Tamil Nadu in 1993 and named "Bharati Illam" (Home of Bharati).
 The house in which he was born in Ettayapuram and the house where he lived in Puducherry are maintained as memorial houses.
-A statue of Bharathi, a memorial complex and a photo exhibition related to his life history are on display at Etayapuram, his birthplace.
+A statue of Bharati, a memorial complex and a photo exhibition related to his life history are on display at Etayapuram, his birthplace.

 In 1960, India Post issued a commemorative stamp on Bharati.
 The Subramanyam Bharti Award was constituted in 1987 to award contributions to literature.
 The award is conferred annually by the Ministry of Human Resource Development of Government of India.
 In 2021, Government of Tamil Nadu instituted a yearly "Bharati young poet Award".
-Statutes of Bharathi include the Indian Parliament and Marina Beach facade in Chennai.
+Statutes of Bharati include the Indian Parliament and Marina Beach facade in Chennai.
 Roads are named after him include Bharathiar road in Coimbatore and Subramaniam Bharti Marg in New Delhi.
 Several educational institutions are named after him including Bharathiar University, a state university, which was established in 1982 at Coimbatore.
-On 11 September 2021, on the 100th death anniversary of Bharati, then Indian prime minister Narendra Modi announced the establishment of a Subramania Bharathi chair of Tamil Studies at the Banaras Hindu University.
+On 11 September 2021, on the 100th death anniversary of Bharati, then Indian prime minister Narendra Modi announced the establishment of a Subramania Bharati chair of Tamil Studies at the Banaras Hindu University.

 In popular culture

 A Tamil film titled Bharathi was made in the year 2000 on the life of the poet by Gnana Rajasekaran, which won National Film Award for Best Feature Film in Tamil.
-The movie Kappalottiya Thamizhan based on the life of V. O. Chidambaram Pillai also chronicles the life of Bharathi.
+The movie Kappalottiya Thamizhan based on the life of V. O. Chidambaram Pillai also chronicles the life of Bharati.
 The musical duo Hiphop Tamizha use a caricature of Bharati as a part of their logo.
 Many of the poems written by Bharati are used in various films in the form of songs.
 Phrases or lines from his poems are also used as film titles.